Sven65/Slabbo/README.md

 ### Migrating Existing Data to SQLite

-If you are currently using another storage engine (such as YAML or MySQL), you can migrate your data to SQLite using the following workflow:
+If you are currently using another storage engine (such as YAML), you can migrate your data to SQLite using the following workflow:

 1. **Run the Migration Command**